Victoria Gowri: Elevation to High Court

-On 17 January 2023, the Collegium of the Supreme Court of India assented to her elevation as a judge of the Madras High Court.
-About a fortnight later, it was alleged that she had given hate speeches against religious minorities — Christians and Muslims; Gowri was noted to have propagated the Islamophobic conspiratorial theory of Love jihad and labeled Christians as "white terrorists".
-On 1 February, some lawyers petitioned the President of India to withdraw her appointment and went on to file a case before the Supreme Court of India, praying for similar reliefs.
+On 17 January 2023, the Collegium of the Supreme Court of India headed by Chief Justice D.Y.
+Chandrachud recommended her elevation as a judge of the Madras High Court.
+Her nomination caused controversy due to her evident bias against minority communities.
+In a 2018 YouTube interview titled "More Threat to National Security & Peace?
+Jihad or Christian Missionary?", Gowri explicitly claimed that "Christian groups are more dangerous than Islamic groups" and stated that, like Islam is green terror, Christianity is white terror.
+She alleged that the Christians had become a majority in the Kanyakumari district, despite official government data showing that Hindus were the largest group.
+A group of 21 senior lawyers of the Madras High Court petitioned the President of India and the Supreme Court against her appointment on grounds of her public remarks and articles targeting Muslim and Christian minorities, which critics characterized as hate speech.
+The lawyers argued that her regressive views and religious bigotry made her unfit to uphold constitutional values and secularism.

 On 6 February 2023, the Chief Justice of India — who heads the Collegium — constituted a two-judge bench to decide on the issue about a week later; in oral remarks, he appeared to accept an ignorance of Gowri's speeches.
 However, minutes after the decision, the Government accepted the Collegium's recommendation, and the Chief Justice of Madras High Court requested her to take oath, the next day.
 The hearing was rescheduled and held before a bench of Bhushan Ramkrishna Gavai and Sanjay Kishan Kaul on the morning of 7 January; they dismissed the case upon an oral hearing, refusing to challenge the wisdom of the collegium by adjudicating the "suitability" of a judge.

 Gowri was sworn in simultaneous to the hearings, and she took oath before the arguments had concluded in the Supreme Court; the proceedings would have been effectively infructuous even in case of an unfavorable verdict.
 (Note: Judges, once holding office, can only be removed by impeachment through the Parliament of India.)
 The Hindu, in its editorial, remarked that Gowri's elevation — notwithstanding an "unabashed prejudice against minorities" — highlighted the unsuitability of the closed-door collegium system to select judges in the face of political pressure.

 Personal life

-Gowri has been happily married for 26 years, and has two daughters.
-One studying to be a dentist and the other on her way to become a lawyer.
+Gowri is married, and has two daughters.